-Subpoena - A legal document requiring a person to attend before a court or a tribunal, or at an out-of- court examination, to be examined as a witness in a legal proceeding.\
+Subpoena - A legal document requiring a person to attend before a court or a tribunal, or at an out-of- court examination, to be examined as a witness in a legal proceeding.

 Supervision - An administrative and educational process through which supervisees develop and refine their social work/social service work knowledge and skills, engage in critical self-reflection, improve their resilience, and ensure that they are able to provide quality care and services to their clients.
 Supervisors may assign cases, discuss assessment and intervention plans, and review ongoing contact with clients.
 Supervision may also assist the supervisee in gaining a better understanding of social work and/or social service work philosophies, agency policies, and community resources.
 Less experienced College registrants typically require more frequent and formal supervision, whereas those who are more experienced may seek supervision less frequently, engaging instead in case consultation, peer group interactions, or other professional development.
 Educational supervision is oriented toward professional concerns and specific cases whereas administrative supervision focuses on agency policy and public accountability.
-College registrants may be supervised by Indigenous Elders or registered professionals from outside the profession.
-Supervisors are providing direct social work/social work services and it is an act of professional misconduct to fail to provide adequate supervision. \\†
+Supervisors are providing direct social work/social work services and it is an act of professional misconduct to fail to provide adequate supervision. †

-\ Black's Law Dictionary, Fifth Edition, Henry Campbell Black et al, 1979

-\\ The Social Work Dictionary, 6th Edition, Robert L. Barker, 2014

-\\\ Client Rights in Psychotherapy and Counselling, A Handbook of Client Rights and Therapist Responsibility, Susan Beamish, Michelle Melanson and Marilyn Oladimeii, 1998

-\\\\ Ontario Association of Social Workers, Guidelines for Social Work Record-Keeping, 1999

-\\\\\ The Strengths Perspective in Social Work, Dennis Saleebey, 1992

-\\\\\\ Oxford English Dictionary, December 2022
+- Black's Law Dictionary, Fifth Edition, Henry Campbell Black et al, 1979 - The Social Work Dictionary, 6th Edition, Robert L. Barker, 2014 - Client Rights in Psychotherapy and Counselling, A Handbook of Client Rights and Therapist Responsibility, Susan Beamish, Michelle Melanson and Marilyn Oladimeji, 1998 - Ontario Association of Social Workers, Guidelines for Social Work Record-Keeping, 1999 - The Strengths Perspective in Social Work, Dennis Saleebey, 1992 - Oxford English Dictionary, December 2022 - † Definition has been adapted from the original source.

-\\\\\\ First Nations Health Authority, 2023

-$\dagger$ Definition has been adapted from the original source.